-Valuations are based on Bid prices for Blackrock, Newton and UBS, Single price values for Baillie Gifford, Veritas and Columbia Threadneedle and NAV for JP Morgan.
+Valuations are based on Bid prices for BlackRock and UBS, Single price values for Baillie Gifford, Veritas, DTZ, Aviva and CQS, NAV for JP Morgan and BlackRock; and Swing price for Mercer.

 • Direct credit risk arising from pooled investment vehicles is mitigated by the underlying assets of the pooled arrangements being ring-fenced from the pooled manager, the regulatory environment in which the pooled fund manager operates and/or diversification of investments amongst a number of pooled arrangements.
 The Trustee carries out due diligence checks before appointing new-pooled investment managers.